AmalProg/Meuporg/README.md

 On this second screenshot we can see the inventory menu :
 <img src="https://github.com/AmalProg/Meuporg/blob/master/previewMenu.png" width="802" height="630">

-I don't have a todolist cause i just had things when i think it could be great.
+I don't have a todolist cause i just add things when i think it could be great.
 It's more a sandbox programming than a real game actually.